 motion and display some interesting views.
 During the recent Sandy "Super Storm", the New York Harbor web cam

 gave a live 24 hour a day feed from the Staten Island waterfront.
 Prior to the recent Ft.
 Lauderdale Boat Show,

 I watched many fancy yachts being unloaded from cargo transport ships.
 Also, daily, you can watch the big cruise ships come and go.

 There are several URLs, but the easiest way is to go to the Port Canaveral Web Cam site, then, in the upper left corner,

 you'll see a drop-down menu with the other web cams.
-Also, the Ft Lauderdale site has three cameras which you can choose from.
+Also, some sites have more than one web cam to choose from.